yurylavrukhin/personal-website/src/site/about/index.md

   Hi!
 My name is Yura.

-  I'm a frontend web developer, I write about web technologies here
+  I'm a frontend web developer, I write about web technologies here.

+  [THIS](https://t.me/lavrucci/ "Channel") — is my telegram channel where I post my thoughts content about business and web I found worth to share.

   Personal priorities in life: freedom, health, achievements, cheerfulness.
   ### Contacts